OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

              $ git status

-     This should yield the output:
+     Unless you are in a location where you expect a Git repository, this should yield the output:

         .. code-block:: bash